 I’m sharing 15 valuable skills I learned in Home Economics way back in the day.
-It’s my understanding some cities or states have stopped the Home Economics classes now.
-This is very sad to me because even though my mother taught me a lot at home, I had great teaches when I took those classes.
-I learned a lot, and I mean a lot from them.
+I understand some cities or states have stopped the Home Economics classes now.
+This is very sad to me because even though my mother taught me a lot at home, I had great teachers when I took those classes during high school.
+I learned a lot, and I mean a lot, from them.

 Was it because I was a teen and the teacher taught me a few things my mother didn’t think to teach me?
 That’s a good question, I just remember looking forward to those classes.

-Here’s the deal, I can still picture that over-sized kitchen that was stocked with aprons for we girls to wear while we got to make a different recipe every week.
+Here’s the deal, I can still picture that oversized kitchen that was stocked with aprons for us girls to wear while we got to make a different recipe every week.
 In between, we learned many more things than just cooking.
 Please let me know the things you learned in your Home Economics classes, I really want to hear about them.

 15 Home Economics Skills